-This Rhubarb-Mango Oatmeal is a great way to start using rhubarb as it starts popping up in the spring.
+This Rhubarb Mango Oatmeal is a great way to start using rhubarb as it starts popping up in the spring.
 A perfect blend of sweet and tart – naturally sweetened with dates and chia seeds for Omega 3s – and then dressed up with edible Johnny jump up flowers!
-I always thought strawberry rhubarb was the best combination, but rhubarb-mango is equally as delicious!
+I always thought strawberry rhubarb was the best combination, but rhubarb mango oatmeal is equally as delicious!

 I usually make rhubarb oatmeal using this recipe, then I stumbled across a unique food blog that specializes in oatmeal.
 Since I am Oat&Sesame, this seemed like a great place to spend some time looking around.

 After a bit of searching, I found rhubarb paired with mango – a combo I had yet to test out!
 Move over strawberries!
 You’ve got some competition.

 Rhubarb + mango is my new favorite combination.

 Mango is sweet on its own, so you barely need any additional sweetener – less sugar is always a better breakfast.